GovernorFancyPants/desolaterunner/_drafts/_posts/trail-running-in-lisbon.md

 **How to get there?**

+Take the train from Lisbon all the way to Sintra for about 3-4 euros.
+It only takes about 40 minutes.

 **What is the trail like?**

 Don't run close to the castles, you are very limited in where you can run without paying for it or use the asphalted road which has a lot of traffic.